continue reading." /> continue reading." />

 Now: The Pressroom, a venue that hosts concerts, raves, pop-up exhibits, weddings and private parties.

-Then: The Phoenix Union Colored High School was open from 1929 to 1954 (was renamed George Washington Carver in 1943).
+Then: The Phoenix Union Colored High School was open from 1929 to 1954 (later renamed after the famed black scientist and inventor, George Washington Carver, in 1943).
 After the school closed, it became a storage building until 1991.

 Now: The former school’s main building still exists and is now the George Washington Carver Museum and Cultural Center.